UW-GDA/seattle-micromobility/README.md

 Results show that... (____ places are high usage, ___ places are high collision areas, highest demand happens across ____ time period, slope does/doesn't seem to affect usage/collision...)
 From this we conclude that...
 For future transportation design, we recommend that _____ be considered because of the data analyzed above...

+**Conclusion**

+Our analysis revealed key safety insights for Seattle’s micromobility landscape.
+- **Safety Gaps**: High-usage zones like Downtown often correlate with more crashes, but infrastructure plays a critical role—bike facilities show higher risks (~60% of collisions) compared to multi-used trails (~5%), likely due to conflict with the vehicle traffic.
+- **Limits**: A key limitation is that collision data lacks real-time trip counts, making usage overlap estimates approximate rather than precise.

+**Future Directions**

+To build on this work, we propose several next steps:
+- **Normalize collision rates** with actual trip data (not just availability) for a clearer usage-crash link.
+- **Expand land use analysis** to include factors like transit stops and commercial zones, which may further influence risk.
+- **Refine hotspot detection** using DBSCAN to identify tighter, more actionable clusters compared to KDE’s broader smoothing.

 ## 8. References